newrelic-experimental/newrelic-sketch-java/README.md

 ## Publishing Artifacts

-NrSketch publishes artifacts to Maven, in the "com.newrelic" group.
+NrSketch publishes artifacts to Maven, in the "com.newrelic" group, with artifact id "nrsketch".
 To use nrSketch from Maven, you may include such lines in a gradle file:

 ```
 dependencies {
     implementation "com.newrelic:nrsketch:1.1"
 ```

+For version history, see [RELEASES.md](RELEASES.md).
 To publish a new version of NrSketch, see [Publish.md](Publish.md)

 ## Support

-NrSketch is experimental right now.
-No support yet.
+You may file [issues](https://github.com/newrelic-experimental/newrelic-sketch-java/issues) on GitHub.

 ## Contributing